-This is perhaps the most famous praise of Mañjushri recited by Tibetan Buddhists.
+This is perhaps the most famous praise to Mañjushri recited by Tibetan Buddhists.
 According to legend it was composed by 500 Indian panditas simultaneously, in response to a request from their abbot, after whom it takes its formal name — Shri Jñana Gunaphala, "Glorious Wisdom's Excellent Qualities".
-The translation by Rigpa Translations is below.
+The translation below is by Rigpa Translations.

 Homage to the Lord Mañjughosha!